blackfirefly000/AIBackup2/README.md

 Credits to Mooreiche: https://github.com/Mooreiche/AIBackup And to dsvipeer: https://github.com/dsvipeer/AIBackupRemaster

+**Contact [blackfirefly000](https://github.com/blackfirefly000) on [Discord](https://discord.gg/YNJxjDMQdF) or the [FiveM Forums](https://forum.cfx.re/u/blackfirefly000/summary) for suggestions, comments, and other concerns.
+Support is mainly provided on discord.
+If you would like to assist in the project, message me on Discord or through the FiveM forums.**

 # INSTALLATION | REQUIREMENTS | PREVIEWS | DOWNLOAD | HOW TO USE:

 * **INSTALLATION:**